Poisson Limit Theorems for Systems with Product Structure: The PLT for rectangles.

-To show this, the idea is that, due to assumption (BR), the times $\tilde{\alpha}_l^{(j)}(y)$ are sufficiently far apart to use (MEM), so that $1_{A_l}\circ T_y^{\tilde{\alpha}_l^{(j)}(y)}$ are 'close to independent' and we can use classical arguments.
-Since \eqref{delaypoiscon:1} is now true for almost every $y\in Y$, we also have
+To show this, the idea is that, due to assumption (BR), the times $\tilde{\alpha}_l^{(j)}(y)$ are sufficiently far apart to use (MEM), we apply Proposition \ref{delaykapretprop}.
+Since \eqref{delaypoiscon:1} is now true for $\nu$-a.e $y\in Y$, we also have